chenjianjx/srb4j/README.md

 3. The srb4j backend will verify the token with google/facebook, create a user account with the returned email if it is a new user, and finally returns an access token srb4j-hosted to the client.
 4. The client will then talk to the srb4j backend using this srb4j-hosted access token.

-For sample client code, see [this demo](https://github.com/chenjianjx/srb4jfullsample/blob/master/demo-client/src/test/java/com/github/chenjianjx/srb4jfullsample/democlient/fo/rest/auth/DemoClientFoAuthUiMain.java).
+For a client-side code sample, see [this demo](https://github.com/chenjianjx/srb4jfullsample/blob/master/demo-client/src/test/java/com/github/chenjianjx/srb4jfullsample/democlient/fo/rest/auth/DemoClientFoAuthUiMain.java).

-### Source of user
+#### Source of user

 Every user has a property called "source" depending on where this user is from, such as "google", "facebook" and "local", meaning the user is registered on the srb4j backend.

-### Other authentication features
+#### Other authentication features
 See [FoAuthTokenResource] (https://github.com/chenjianjx/srb4jfullsample/blob/master/webapp/src/main/java/com/github/chenjianjx/srb4jfullsample/webapp/fo/rest/auth/FoAuthTokenResource.java ) for more authentication features, such as token refreshing, password resetting and random code login.

-#### Token Refresh

-Please note that a refresh token can be used only once.
+Note: A refresh token can be used only once.

-## API documentation and client support
+### API documentation and client support

 Thanks to [swagger](http://swagger.io/), you can check the API document of your restful web services (swagger-ui), generate client stubs(swagger-codegen) and test the services with a web-ui(swagger-ui).